ladycosy/weather-dashboard-server-APIs/README.md

 # weather-dashboard-server-APIs

 Weather dashboard that will run in the browser and feature dynamically updated `HTML and CSS`

+Server APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
+Developers are often tasked with retrieving data from another `application's API` and using it in the context of their own.

+I will build a weather dashboard that runs in the browser and features dynamically updated `HTML and CSS`.

+I used the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for cities.
+The link takes you to a guide on how to use the 5 Day Forecast API.
+It's required to register for an API key in order to use this API (After registering for a new API key, it might take up to 2 hours for that API key to activate).

+The base URL for your API calls should look like the following: `https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}`.

+**Hint**: Using the 5 Day Weather Forecast API, you'll notice that you will need to pass in coordinates instead of just a city name.
+Using the OpenWeatherMap APIs, how could we retrieve geographical coordinates given a city name?

+Using `localStorage` to store any persistent data.

+Information on how to work with the OpenWeather API - [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).

 ## User Story